muratkeremozcan/cctdd/ch13-react-router/react-router.md

 # [`react-router`](https://reactrouter.com/en/v6.3.0/getting-started/overview)

 Our `Heroes` component is needing to take advantage of routes, but we have not set that up in our app yet.
 Until now, every component has been designed in isolation.
-While the real app launches on the generic page, a user cannot do much with it.
-We will be setting up [`react-router`](https://reactrouter.com/en/v6.3.0/getting-started/overview) using e2e to test it.
+Meanwhile, the real app launches on the generic page, and a user cannot do much with it.
+During this section we will be setting up [`react-router`](https://reactrouter.com/en/v6.3.0/getting-started/overview) using e2e to test it.

 #### Minor overhead

-If a component is importing a file from outside the source folder, the app will not compile.
+If a component is importing a file from outside the source folder, the component will work in isolation but the greater app will not compile.
 Make a copy of `heroes.json` from `cypress/fixtures/` in `src/heroes` and update `Heroes` component to use this file instead.
 We will handle this gracefully later.

 ## Using e2e

 We can test some of the routing capability in components, if those components have navigation links in them.
 We implemented examples of these in `HeaderBar` and `NavBar` components.
-Moving past that, the most confident way to test routing is using e2e tests because it lets us cover the apps routing features in full.
+Moving past that, the most confident way to test routing is using e2e tests because it lets us cover the apps routing features entirely.

 We start the e2e runner with  `yarn cy:open-e2e`.
 This command internally runs `yarn start` which also serves the app on `localhost:3000`.
 At the moment we are seeing the generic React app when running the `spec` file.
 We can rename that to `routes-nav.cy.ts`.